zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 }
 ```

-During this computation the carry buffer has been overflowed and as all the operations were `unchecked` the output
-may be incorrect.
+During this computation, the carry buffer has been overflowed and, as all the operations were `unchecked`, the output may be incorrect.

-If we redo this same circuit but using the `checked` flavour, a panic will occur.
+If we redo this same circuit with the `checked` flavour, a panic will occur.

 ```rust
 use tfhe::shortint::prelude::*;